Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while simultaneously shrinking fat cells.

 Not only can an outdoor workout be as good as a gym workout – it can be better!

-In the above 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
+In the below 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
 If you have an open-ended resistance band and a jump rope, bring them along with you to the park.

 Outdoor Gym Workout 4